The Lost One: A Life of Peter Lorre

 |

-separated the person of Peter Lorre from his screen persona.
-Continuing that
+I separated the person of Peter Lorre from his screen persona.
+Continuing

-theme for this website, I suggested including photos (most of which belonged
+that theme for this website, I suggested including photos (most of which

-to Lorre himself) that pictured a happy, healthy man at odds with his sinister
+belonged to Lorre himself) that pictured a happy, healthy man at odds with

 There are many images here that would have made the biography but for

-to come) show rather than tell his many-sided story behind the camera.
+more to come) show rather than tell his many-sided story behind the

-brother.
-Often told that he also talked just like Peter Lorre, he would
+like his famous brother.
+Often told that he also talked just like Peter

 |